-In this context, the sub-science of urban ecology developed during the 1990s has created a new niche for resilience.28 Related practices of urban design, environmental planning, and landscape architecture have cross-pollinated in the service of design and planning for healthier cities within which connected vestiges of natural landscapes might thrive.
-The work of environmental scholars (such as William Cronin, Carolyn Merchant, and David Orr), together with the practice of landscape architects (such as Anne Whiston Spirn, Frederick R. Steiner, and James Corner) effectively brought nature into the embrace of the city, challenging the hierarchical dualism of humans versus nature.29 The once-discrete concepts of "city" and "country" grew tangled and hybridized and the boundaries between the urban and the wild blurred.
-This blurring of boundaries, coupled with the contemporary ecological paradigm of nature as a complex, dynamic open system in which diversity is essential and uncertainty the norm, represented a significant break from ecological determinism and its slavish pursuit of perpetual stability underpinned by the illusion of the balance of nature.30 The increasing hybridization of cultural and natural ecologies has created a powerful aperture for the development of resilience in thought and practice-and with it a new realm for design developed formatively through the interdisciplinary study of social-ecological systems science, in which coupled systems of humans within nature are the norm.31 specifically.32 First, change can be slow and fast, at multiple scales.
+In this context, the sub-science of urban ecology developed during the 1990s has created a new niche for resilience.
+Related practices of urban design, environmental planning, and landscape architecture have cross-pollinated in the service of design and planning for healthier cities within which connected vestiges of natural landscapes might thrive.
+The work of environmental scholars (such as William Cronin, Carolyn Merchant, and David Orr), together with the practice of landscape architects (such as Anne Whiston Spirn, Frederick R. Steiner, and James Corner) effectively brought nature into the embrace of the city, challenging the hierarchical dualism of humans versus nature.
+The once-discrete concepts of "city" and "country" grew tangled and hybridized and the boundaries between the urban and the wild blurred.
+This blurring of boundaries, coupled with the contemporary ecological paradigm of nature as a complex, dynamic open system in which diversity is essential and uncertainty the norm, represented a significant break from ecological determinism and its slavish pursuit of perpetual stability underpinned by the illusion of the balance of nature.
+The increasing hybridization of cultural and natural ecologies has created a powerful aperture for the development of resilience in thought and practice-and with it a new realm for design developed formatively through the interdisciplinary study of social-ecological systems science, in which coupled systems of humans within nature are the norm.

+What does design for resilience look like?
+What tactics do urban planners and designers need to engage in for attaining resilience?
+To activate such a model for design, one can summarize key principles of adaptive complex systems, generally, and of resilience, specifically.
+First, change can be slow and fast, at multiple scales.
 This means that it is essential to look beyond one scale in both space and time and to use various tools to understand the ecological system.
 Slow variables are arguably more important to understand than fast ones, as they provide necessary stability from which to study change at a safe distance.
 Yet there can be no universal point of access or ideal vantage point.
 Mapping, describing, and analyzing the system from multiple perspectives, using different ways of knowing and with a diversity of tools, is critical.
 If uncertainty is irreducible and predictability is limited, then the role of the traditional expert is also limited-and the role of designer is more akin to a facilitator or curator.